 Are Christmas trees poisonous to cats?

-Although the most common Christmas trees, such as real pine or fir trees, aren’t toxic to cats should your four-legged pal simply brush past it, if your kitty should eat pine needles, sap, drink the water or chew on the branches you may find yourself in hot water.
+Although the most common Christmas trees, such as real pine or fir trees, aren’t toxic to cats should your four-legged pal simply brush past it – if your kitty should eat pine needles, sap, drink the water or chew on the branches you may find yourself in hot water.

-If your real Christmas tree has been sprayed with fertilisers and chemicals poisoning symptons in cats can include changes in hunger, thirst and frequency or urination, discolouration of the gums, digestive stress, muscle weakness, drooling and unusual breathing.
-See a vet immediately.
+If your real Christmas tree has been sprayed with fertilisers and chemicals poisoning symptoms in cats can include changes in hunger, thirst and frequency or urination, discolouration of the gums, digestive stress, muscle weakness, drooling and unusual breathing.
+If you cat exhibits any of these symptoms, it is recommended that you see a vet immediately.

 Other holiday plants that are poisonous to cats